Skip to main content

 - Partner | Grant Thornton LLP

-In this session, we will first discuss the the planning considerations and theory behind performing the major program determination.
-Starting with the SEFA and other facts, we will then walkthrough a real world case study of performing the determination, and the common pitfalls that can often lead to an improper major program selection.
+In this session, we will first discuss the planning considerations and theory behind performing the major program determination.
+Starting with the SEFA and other facts, we will then walkthrough a real-world case study of performing the determination, and address the common pitfalls that can lead to an improper major program selection.

 Learning Objectives:

-• Gain an understanding of how to approach a major program determination exercise in a compliant manner
+• Identify how to approach a major program determination exercise in a compliant manner.

-• Determine the common pitfalls that often lead to an improper conclusion on major program selection
+• Recognize the common pitfalls that can lead to an improper conclusion on major program selection.

 11:00 AM – 12:15 PM EDT